naviat/ipToolkits/infras/README.md

 # Infrastructure Directory

-This file contains all necessary configurations and definitions for setting up and maintaining my application's infrastructure using industry best practices in Docker, Kubernetes, and continuous integration/continuous deployment (CI/CD) workflows (Terraform part for provisioning cluster is not included).
+This file contains all necessary configurations and definitions for setting up and maintaining my application's infrastructure using industry best practices in Terraform, Docker, Kubernetes, and continuous integration/continuous deployment (CI/CD) workflows.

 ## Docker